couchbase-examples/nextjs-quickstart/README.md

 Your app should be up and running on [http://localhost:3000](http://localhost:3000)!
 If it doesn't work, post on [GitHub discussions](https://github.com/vercel/next.js/discussions).

-You will either see a message stating "You are connected to MongoDB" or "You are NOT connected to MongoDB".
-Ensure that you have provided the correct `MONGODB_URI` and `MONGODB_DB` environment variables.
+You will either see a message stating "You are connected to Couchbase" or "You are NOT connected to Couchbase".
+Ensure that you have provided the correct `COUCHBASE_USERNAME` and `COUCHBASE_PASSWORD` environment variables.

-When you are successfully connected, you can refer to the [MongoDB Node.js Driver docs](https://mongodb.github.io/node-mongodb-native/3.4/tutorials/collections/) for further instructions on how to query your database.
+When you are successfully connected, you can refer to the [Couchbase Node.js SDK docs](https://docs.couchbase.com/nodejs-sdk/current/hello-world/start-using-sdk.html) for further instructions on how to query your database.

+Note: this project is pre-populated with a test query.
+If have loaded the `travel-sample` data (which happens by default when using Docker), the query will run successfully, and you should see list of data on the index page.

 ## Deploy on Vercel